UIC-CS484/assignment-2---final-project-repository-team-3/Readme.md

 ### Team Members

-Dhyan Patel - Primarily focused on backend, worked on database setup and queries, made refinements to passport.js implementation, took the lead on configuring github actions
+Dhyan Patel - Primarily focused on backend, worked on database setup and queries, made refinements to passport.js implementation, took the lead on configuring github actions and Heroku deployment

-Nikhil Prasad - Primarily focused on frontend, worked on passport.js setup, some REST API querying, assisted in database tasks
+Nikhil Prasad - Primarily focused on frontend, worked on passport.js setup, worked with REST API querying for populating the frontend, assisted in database design

 ### RESTful API